blouze/displayjerky.com/content/blog/i-won-a-game-jam.md

 ---
-title: I won a game jam and told nobody about it.
+title: How I won a game jam and told nobody about it.
-description: I don't know why I'm like this...
+description: Why.
+Why am I like this.
 img: /img/blog/cat.jpeg
 ---